-You should take the MCAT for the final time no later than between January and April of your application year.
-For example, if you want to enroll in medical school by August 2022, you will need to take the test no later than April 2021.
+You should take the MCAT for the final time no later than August of your application year.
+For example, if you want to enroll in medical school for Fall 2024, you will need to take the test no later than August 2023.

 More About The MCAT

 The MCAT is a computer-based, multiple-choice, standardized exam for students preparing to enter medical school.
 It is used in the United States, Canada, Australia and the Caribbean Islands.

 It assesses problem solving, critical thinking, written analysis and knowledge of scientific principles and concepts.
 Basically, it tests your knowledge of natural, behavioral and social science concepts as a prerequisite to a formalized study of medicine.